RodriguesIsrael/Angolas-Civil-War/README.md

 The Video: Connects the visitor to videos related to the Angolan armed civil war, the videos can be found on youtube but in English like this one is rare.

 ![Screenshot (526)](https://github.com/RodriguesIsrael/Angolas-Civil-War/assets/122437243/c21e9fc9-20e4-4dab-bca4-a29154b00ffd)

+## Exploring the page menus

+  * The menu More, give us more informaton.

+  * The menu Gallery, shows picture of the civil war event, its also have bellow as the hyperlink with a open gallery on internet.

+  * The menu About, is where I explain the aim of the page.

+  * The menu Contact allows the user to  sign in and send message to  the administrator.

+## Testing
+I have tested manually this project by doing the following:

+  * Passed the code throught the official W3C validator with no issues.
+  * Passed the code through the official (Jigsaw) for CSS validator with no issues

+### Bugs

+#### Solved Bugs
+  * While writing the code I got no bugs but when i tested i found some bugs  that where imediatly corrected
+  * I had a repeated style line that gave me errors in the test, after removing it the error disappeared.
+### Remaining Bugs
+  * No bugs remain

+### Validator Testing
+  * W3C
+     * After a thorough correction with https://validator.w3.org/nu/#textarea  no more errors were

+## Technology
+ * Gidpod
+ * Visual Studio
+ * W3C validator

+ ## Deployment

+ This project was deployed using GitPod
+   * Steps for deployment: